Understanding Psychotherapy: Through the Psychotherapists' Eyes

 No prior knowledge of history, medicine or psychotherapy is required to join this course.
 Also please note that this course is not designed to train people in the practical skills of psychotherapy and it carries no formal qualification in psychotherapy.

-- Sarah Niblock: introduction – ethics, overview, agreed protocols etc.
+- Jan 14: Dr. Sarah Niblock: introduction – ethics, overview, agreed protocols etc.

-- Brett Kahr: My Very First Patient – a case study
+- Jan 21: Prof Brett Kahr: My Very First Patient – a case study

-- Pam Gawler Wright: Negotiating Identity in the 21st century
+- Jan 28: Pamela Gawler-Wright: Negotiating Identity in the 21st century

 Convenor: Professor Sarah Niblock (UKCP)